Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Use completed first draft comic strips to measure writing skills.

 Review and closing(5 minutes)

-- Choose 1 or 2 students who would like to share their stories.
-Gather students on rug and have students share their stories.
+- Gather students on rug and choose a volunteer to share their stories.